linux-china/toolchains-maven-plugin/README.md

 # How to get a list of all supported distributions and JDK versions?

-Please execute `curl https://api.foojay.io/disco/v3.0/distributions` to get all information.
+Please visit https://api.foojay.io/disco/v3.0/distributions to get all information.

 # How to skip toolchains maven plugin on CI/CD platform?